 Along those lines, why would anyone live in Asheville over another rocking and growing city like Nashville, Knoxville, Austin, Greenville, or Dallas?

-I would advise you to visit the places you are comparing and spend as much time there as possible.
-Get a feel for the culture, the people, and whatever you personally value most.
+I would advise that you visit the places you are comparing and spend as much time there as possible.
+Get a feel for the culture, the people, and what you personally value most.

 Some places will have more traffic, fewer jobs, a higher cost of living, and different things to do for fun.

-After living in such a flat state filled with suffocating heat and swampy gross humidity, we wanted to see light snow again–but not CT blizzard-level.
-We also didn’t want to have to drive 1 to 2 hours to get somewhere like the dentist.
+After living in such a flat state filled with suffocating heat and humidity, we hoped to see light snow again–but not CT blizzard-level.
+We also didn’t want to drive 1 to 2-hours to get somewhere like the dentist.

-We love the outdoors and wanted to spend our falls and summers hiking.
-I won’t lie, though, we questioned if we could live 4+ hours from the beach.
+We love the outdoors and craved spending our autumns and summers exploring the waterfalls and swimming holes.
+I won’t lie, though, I questioned if I could live 4+ hours from the beach.

 Is Everyone A Hippie?
 Who Lives In Asheville?

 But no, not everyone is an *awesome* hippie or even young, a digital nomad, a liberal, or a retiree.
-Truth bomb, though: Around 2019, U.S. News ranked Asheville as the 4th best place to retire.
+Truth bomb, though: For 2020-2021, U.S. News ranked Asheville as the 8th best place to retire.
 We do have a lot of golf courses… Man, I am so good at making raging stereotypes today!

 Asheville has quite a bit of diversity with a metro population estimated to grow to almost half a million by 2025.
 And yes, people both love and hate–really hate–this fact–and argue fiercely about it on FB threads.
-U.S. News also reported that the median age in Asheville is 44.
+The United States Census Bureau also reported that the median age in Asheville is 39.

-Throughout the year, you will find a growing tourist population, too, and snowbirds.
+Throughout the year, you will find a growing tourist population and snowbirds.

 Are The Locals Friendly?